Skip to content

 • Specific goals outperform vague goals.
 "Increase revenue by 20% in Q2" produces better performance than "grow the business."
 The effect size is large and consistent across domains.

 • Difficult goals outperform easy goals.
-Goals that stretch your capability (but remain achievable) produce 20-25% higher performance than comfortable goals, provided you have adequate capability and commitment.
+Goals that stretch capability (but remain achievable) produce 20-25% higher performance than comfortable goals, provided capability and commitment are adequate.

 • Feedback-connected goals outperform isolated goals.
 Goals linked to regular progress measurement produce better outcomes than goals set and forgotten.
 This is why the Genius process is a loop, not a list.